 Social contact, peer relationships, and routine activity are paramount to personal recovery.
 New Vitae Wellness and Recovery staff and participants form a supportive community that identifies strengths, interests, and opportunities to encourage the development of peer to peer friendships.
 Our New Vitae community creates contacts in the surrounding area to encourage connections and supports beyond the walls of our organization.
-Each of our mental health residential treatment options and the mental health clinic host a variety of activities to match interests and provide the basis for meaningful connections.
+Each of our residential behavioral health treatment options and the mental health recovery centers host a variety of activities to match interests and provide the basis for meaningful connections.

 Our varied activities list is long, and includes:

 - 12-Step and other Community Support Groups and Organizations: opportunities for sponsorships and friendships.

 - YMCA: all individuals receiving services are entitled to a full paid membership